Millersville Landfill & Resource Recovery Facility FAQs

 The Facility is located on 565 acres.
 Approximately 261 acres of the site are designated as closed, active or future disposal areas.
-Through 2010 about 7.4 million tons of waste have been buried at the landfill.
-Currently, about 70,000 tons of trash is buried annually.
+Through 2014 about 7.7 million tons of waste have been buried at the landfill.
+Currently, about 90,000 tons of trash are buried annually.

 7. Who can bring trash to the landfill?

 The Facility accepts commercial and residential waste from Anne Arundel County businesses and residents only.
 Of course we encourage everyone to reuse and recycle as much as possible.
 Fees apply to some customers and loads

 8. What does the landfill accept and what does it not accept?
 For a complete listing, please see our Materials Quick Reference Guide.
 Our goal is to expand the materials accepted in our recycling program.
 The County continues to work with processors to find outlets for these materials and expand recycling opportunities whenever possible.
 Click here for more information.
 9. What can I recycle at the landfill?

 Customers can recycle paper, plastic, glass, aluminum, steel, scrap metal, yard waste, brush, rubble, asphalt shingles, cardboard, tires, rims, rigid plastics, and electronics at the Facility.